The Refactor of My Games App

 Chat Shows The New Shape

-The refactor adds a shared chat model with a chat_messages table, shared chat.byGame queries, shared chat.send mutators, and a reusable ChatWindow component.
+Chat is my favorite example of the new architecture earning its place.
+The refactor adds a shared chat model: a chat_messages table, shared chat.byGame queries, shared chat.send mutators, and a reusable ChatWindow component.

 Deployment Model

-The old version had the appeal of one consolidated app.
-The new version is more explicit about what production already needed.
+The old build had the appeal of one consolidated app.
+The new build is more honest about what production already needed.

 Vercel serves the frontend SPA.
-Railway runs the API service.
-Railway runs a separate Zero cache service.
+Railway runs the API service and a separate Zero cache service.
 Postgres lives in Railway Postgres or Neon.

-That is more moving parts.
-It matches the real runtime jobs better: static delivery, API handling, realtime sync, and durable storage.
+Yes, that’s more moving parts.
+It also maps directly onto the real runtime jobs: static delivery, API handling, realtime sync, and durable storage.

 Why The New Version Is Better

-The new version has cleaner boundaries between UI, backend, contracts, schema, synchronization, and presence.
-Realtime behavior uses state subscriptions instead of polling.
-Mutators and queries scale better than a growing list of game-specific routes.
+The new build has clean boundaries between UI, backend, contracts, schema, synchronization, and presence.
+Realtime behavior comes from state subscriptions instead of polling.
+Mutators and queries scale better than an ever-growing list of game-specific routes.

-Shared contracts reduce drift.
-Observability is stronger.
-The next game has a better chance of fitting the system instead of forcing another one-off pattern.
+Shared contracts cut drift, observability is stronger, and the next game I build has a real chance of fitting the system instead of forcing yet another one-off pattern.

 The Refactor Is Not Free